 You can be on the path to making a difference in your community by earning a Bachelor of Applied Science degree in Teacher Education (BAS-TE).
 LCC's program will help you gain knowledge and skills to effectively work with students and collaborate with professionals throughout the field.
 This program is tailored for working adults with options for residency teacher certification or a focus in early care and education.
 LCC offers endorsements in elementary education and early childhood education.

-The application period for fall quarter is now closed.
+The application for Winter 2022 quarter is now open.

 Classes are designed as hybrid courses, which means each class meets once per week with the remaining coursework online.